pralayaPanta/AI-900/3-DocumentIntelligenceKnowledge.md

 - can recognise data on serveral type, thermal receipts, hotel receipts, gas receipts, parking receipts etc

 # Fundamentals of Knowledge Mining and Azure AI Search
+Knowledge mining users a combination of intelligent services to quickly learn from vast amounts of information
+  - Ingest >> Enrich >> Expore
+  - Use cases
+      - content research
+      - auditing risk and compliance management
+      - business process management
+      - customer support and feedback analysis

 ### What is Azure AI Search?
 - provides the infrastructure and tools to create search solutions that extract data from various structured, semi-structured, and non-structured documents.